thehyve/python_csr2transmart/README.rst

 detected (e.g. a biomaterial linked to a non-existing biosource), logically impossible relationships are not (e.g. biomaterial BM2 is derived from BM1, but from a different biosource).

-Any entity records that cannot be linked to an individual through its relationships, will not end up in tranSMART (e.g. a study that is present in the Study entity, but not in individual_study).
+Any entity records that cannot be linked to an individual through their relationships, will not end up in tranSMART (e.g. a study that is present in the Study entity, but not in individual_study).
 Additionally, any individual needs to have at least one observation to be included.
 This means that merely a collection of related ID values, without observations linked to any of those IDs, will not become available in tranSMART.